MIT Alert is used to notify our community of the appropriate actions to take when a major emergency or dangerous situation impacts MIT.

 - MIT home page banner

-- Various digital signage boards on campus
+- Numerous digital signage displays on campus

-Sign Up or Unsubscribe
+Sign Up, Customize or Unsubscribe

 Local Notification Systems

-MIT community members living off-campus are encouraged to sign up for their local community’s emergency notification system.
+MIT community members living off-campus are encouraged to sign up for their local community’s notification system.
 Some nearby communities:

 - Cambridge Alert Network